jesusvallejo/EPub-M5Stack-Paper-S3/README.md

 All source code is located in various folders:

-- Source code used by both Linux and InkPlate is located in the `include` and `src` folders
+- Source code shared across targets is in `include` and `src`
-- Source code in support of Linux only is located in the `lib_linux` folder
+- Linux-only code is in `lib_linux`
-- Source code in support of the InkPlate device (ESP32) only are located in the `lib_esp32` folder
+- ESP32 / Paper S3 code is in `lib_esp32` (includes epdiy and EPub_InkPlate)
-- The FreeType library for ESP32 is in folder `lib_freetype`
+- The FreeType library for ESP32 is in `lib_freetype`
+- Local copies of JPEGDEC and PNGdec libraries are in `JPEGDEC/` and `PNGdec/`

-The file `platformio.ini` contains the configuration options required to compile both Linux and InkPlate applications.
+The file `platformio.ini` contains configuration for all environments.
+Only `paper_s3` is actively maintained in this fork.

 Note that source code located in folders `old` and `test` is not used.
 It will be deleted from the project when the application development will be completed.